ssfsx17/ffpnp/pandoc-markdown/0900-espers.md

 Also known as Summoned Beasts, Eidolons, Eikons and Primals.
 You must form a Pact with an Esper in order to be able to perform any of the listed actions.

 - **Dominant Form** - Allowing the Esper to temporarily displace yourself in the current plane of existence to act as a powerful creature.
 This lasts for six status phases.
-Also capable of performing the _Esper Action_, _Evocation Magick_ and _Summoning Magick_ for the duration.
+Also capable of performing the _Esper Action_, _Evocation Magick_ and _Summoning Magick_ for the duration, depending on your Job Levels.
 The costs are taken from the one who is maintaining the _Dominant Form_, rather than from the Esper.
 Requires [Dominant] Job Levels.
 - **Egi-Form** - Miniature and weakened version of the Esper, usable as a persistent companion.
 The Egi-Form is capable of performing the associated _Esper Action_.
 Requires [Arcanist] Job Levels.
 - **Esper Action** - Can only be used by the _Dominant Form_ and _Egi-Form_ of the Esper.
 Requires [Arcanist] or [Dominant] Job Levels, whichever is higher.
 - **Evocation Magick** - Evoking the personality of the Esper to produce a wide variety of effects.
 Requires [Evoker] Job Levels.